snowshoestamp/snowshoe-sdk-php/README.md

 }
 ```

 This is the data that was returned after making the request for the stamp information.
+For more info on stamp data requests and returns go [HERE](https://snowshoe.readme.io/v3.0/docs/part-3-api-request)

 # More info